 (1) have passed an examination prepared and graded by the Federation of State Medical Boards, the United States Medical Licensing Examination program in accordance with section 147.02, subdivision 1, paragraph (c), clause (2), or the Medical Council of Canada; and

-(2) have a current license from the equivalent licensing agency in another state or country and, if the examination in clause (1) was passed more than ten years ago, either:
+(2) if the examination in clause (1) was passed more than ten years ago, either:

 (i) pass the Special Purpose Examination of the Federation of State Medical Boards with a score of 75 or better within three attempts; or